Featured Comment:

 - Divide the mixture into equal portions (I shaped into 4) and shape into ovals/discs.

-- Prepare 3 plates or containers.
-One with flour, one with whisked egg and one with panko breadcrumbs.
+- Preheat your oil to 160 °C (320 °F).
+While you wait, prepare 3 plates or containers.
+One with 85 g all-purpose flour, one with 1 egg (whisked) and one with 150 g panko breadcrumbs.

 - Coat each patty with egg and panko one more time.

-- Remove from the oil and place on a wire rack to allow the excess oil to drip off.
+- Place on a wire rack to drain the excess oil.

 - Mix the sauce ingredients in a small bowl or serving jug.